 In the Pre-Congress Content I would highlight “The European Respiratory Society Guidelines on the Management of Hospitalized Patients with COVID-19”.
 On 5 September, there is a Symposium on ‘Treatment of acute respiratory failure in chronic obstructive pulmonary disease patients’ , and a Journal session about ‘Acute respiratory distress syndrome: the path to precision medicine (a joint ERS/Lancet session)’.
 In this important Journal session the most recent papers commissioned by The Lancet Respiratory Medicine will be discussed, to provide insights into the pathophysiology and phenotypes of acute respiratory distress syndrome (ARDS).

 Finally, I would recommend the Clinical cases session: ‘Lungs on fire: Respiratory critical care / Sleep and Breathing disorders’, led by Leo Heunks and Marieke Duiverman.

 Q: What does Congress offer to early career professionals who specialise in respiratory critical care?

 A: The Congress is a unique opportunity for early career professionals to attend state-of-the-art sessions on acute and chronic respiratory failure.
-Although virtual, the Congress will allow early career to interact easily with leaders in acute and chronic respiratory failure thanks to the new tools that have been developed for this edition.
+The Congress will allow early career to interact easily with leaders in acute and chronic respiratory failure thanks to the hybrid format of the event.